 Address: 278 Ocean Ave Laguna Beach, CA 92651

-The Murphy Smith Historical Bungalow is leased by the Laguna Beach Historical Society.
-The society works out of the bungalow, which was originally built in 1923 to house the Murphy family.
+The Laguna Beach Historical Society leases the Murphy Smith Historical Bungalow.
+The society works out of the bungalow, originally built in 1923 to house the Murphy family.

 The Laguna Beach Historical Society is a non-profit organization that works hard to collect and preserve historical documents.
 They then distribute and disseminate these materials to people who are interested in them.

 If you wish to visit the bungalow, you can.
-It is tastefully decorated as a 1920s-style beach cottage and contains many vintage Laguna Beach memorabilia pieces.
+It is tastefully decorated as a 1920s-style beach cottage with many vintage Laguna Beach memorabilia pieces.

 See Related: Fun & Best Things to Do in Venice Beach, California